BharathChallagulla/JAVA-CONSOLE-QUIZ-APP/readme.md

-Here's a sample README for your Java quiz application:

----

 # Java Quiz Application

 This Java application is a simple console-based quiz that tests users' knowledge of Java fundamentals.
 The quiz contains five questions, each with four multiple-choice options.
 Users can select their answer for each question, and at the end of the quiz, the application will display the final score based on the correct answers.